 It is also possible to do a colposcopy examination to find out the cause of bleeding after sex or any other unusual vaginal bleeding.

 If you have been asked to carry out a colposcopy, there are certain things you need to avoid for at least 24 hours before your colposcopy examination to avoid a wrong result.
-This include:
+This includes:

 It would be best to have sanitary towels handy because there may be slight bleeding or discharge after the procedure.
 You wouldn’t have to worry about avoiding certain types of food.
 Before a colposcopy, there are no eating restrictions, so you can eat whatever you want.